datadave/GADS9-NYC-Spring2014-Lectures/lessons/lesson01_intro_to_data_science/lab_01a.md

 DIR='flastname'; cd ~/GADS9-NYC-Spring2014/lab_submissions/lab01; mkdir $DIR; open $DIR
 ```

-With a text editor, create and save a markdown file with the following content:
+With a text or markdown editor, create and save a markdown file with the following content:

-* Your name and job
+* Your name and what you do
 * One liner about your coding and math background
 * Any social web you use and don't mind sharing (twitter link, for example)
 * A data blog post you read recently for sharing with the class